 Distance Learning Instructional Resources

 It is virtually impossible to stay current with the wide array of multi–media instructional resources available in adult basic education.
 Increasingly adult educators turn to the Internet to find these resources and to search for instructional modules and course length materials.
 This section identifies basic resources and lists of resources available to adult educators.
 Using search tools like Google and Yahoo are easy ways to find new resources.
 Recommendations are welcome.
-Email them to Melinda Holt.
+Email them to Linda Swanson.

 Adult Basic Education and GED Prep Instructional Materials